Want the best bone broth recipe? Learn secrets gained from making 150,000 liters of bone broth.

 They have more cartilage and connective tissue.
 When frozen, look for red colouring on the bones to tell if they are knuckles.

-You need both marrow and knuckle bone to make great bone broth.
+You need both marrow and knuckle bone to make the best bone broth.
 I recommend mixing 50% of each type.
 You can also use oxtail or short ribs.
 Any meaty bones do well in bone broth.

 Making chicken bone broth requires a mix of bones as well.
 If you roast a chicken or have leftover chicken parts, freeze them for later use.
 These work great in any chicken bone broth recipe.